BeanTheAlien/GhostScript/README.md

 The Context Awareness API tries to figure out "what you meant".\
 The Ghost Assistant API is able to help you with development within Ghost - be it learning, scripting or anything else you might need.

+# Why GhostScript
+GhostScript is built to make programming easier, not stricter.
+If you want something added at the core level, *you can add it*.
+Where other languages punish mistakes or limit creativity, Ghost gives you total control.
+Use the same name for a variable, function and method?
+Fine.
+Add spaces or symbols for readability?
+Go ahead.
+Want to ***create your own operator?*** Please do.
+Ghost is alive and evolving - its creator, @BeanTheAlien, keeps pushing updates that expand what a scripting language can do.
+Got a project?
+Try GhostScript and see how much simpler coding can feel.

 # Version 0.0.5

 <!--# Downloads